Mortgage Broking

 Progress trackingBroker checks email for attachments manuallyReal-time checklist showing received vs. outstanding items

-Follow-up on missing itemsBroker remembers to send reminder (maybe)Automated reminders at 5, 10, and 15 days for each missing document
+Follow-up on missing itemsBroker remembers to send reminders manuallyReminder cadence runs automatically against each outstanding item

 The Phased Collection Approach